openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 **Preparations**

 Two months from now the openSUSE and SUSE Labs Conference will kick off in Nuremberg,
       Germany.
-That means, as flights don™t get cheaper, you have to start planning!
-Ask your boss for some days off, start telling your professor you won™t be there from September 11-14.
-Start looking for a reasonable flight or train fare,Â [book a hotel](http://en.opensuse.org/openSUSE:Conference_hotels)and then you™re ready toÂ [register
+That means, as flights donâ€™t get cheaper, you have to start planning!
+Ask your boss for some days off, start telling your professor you wonâ€™t be there from September 11-14.
+Start looking for a reasonable flight or train fare,Â [book a hotel](http://en.opensuse.org/openSUSE:Conference_hotels)and then youâ€™re ready toÂ [register
         for the conference](http://conference.opensuse.org/indico/confRegistrationFormDisplay.py?confId=2).
-Of course, be sure you haveÂ [submitted a session](https://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/)Â if you want to give a talk, organize a BoF (team meeting), lead a hack session or give a workshop.
+Of course, be sure you haveÂ [submitted a session](http://news.opensuse.org/2011/07/14/opensuse-conference-registration-open/news.opensuse.org/2011/05/16/opensuse-conference-2011-to-be-creative-and-open/)Â if you want to give a talk, organize a BoF (team meeting), lead a hack session or give a workshop.

 **Hotel**